FyoAtEPL/DeKalbCemeteries/README.md

 ## Notes on dates (MAKE THIS BETTER - Fyo)
 **Date Established** indicates a date that has been given for its establishment/incorporation or the date the land was deeded. **Earliest Burial** indicates the earliest date found on a tombstone.
 Unless otherwise indicated, these dates have been sourced from SHAARD.

+## Notes on numbers
+**January 23, 2023 -** Currently, the number of graves reflects my count in books at WGC.
+This may not be correct due to human error.
+It also may not reflect the number of actual graves or lots.
+I will verify these numbers with sextans before final publication.

 ## Maps - Current Ver.
 3.0, November 28, 2022

 Map data based on United States Census Bureau Cartographic Boundary Files, available at https://www.census.gov/geographies/mapping-files/2013/geo/kml-cartographic-boundary-files.html.